 Starting Your Own Accountancy Practice

-It is an exciting prospect for anyone to start their own business and each year many accountants decide to take the plunge and set up their own firm.
-However, there are a lot of considerations and a number of steps that have to be taken – and a lot of red tape too!
+What are the regulatory aspects and considerations of starting your accountancy firm in the UK?
+It is an exciting prospect for anyone to start their own business and each year many accountants decide to take the plunge and set up their firm.
+However, there are a lot of considerations and several steps that have to be taken – and a lot of red tape too!

-Aims and objectives
+Aims and Objectives

 It is also essential that you have similar values.
-These are really important when you run a business as you need to really believe in your values and build the pillars of your business around them.
+These are important when you run a business as you need to believe in your values and build the pillars of your business around them.
 These may take some time and some work to finalise but these should be discussed early in the process to make sure you are on the same page.

 It is also necessary to examine each of your strengths and weaknesses.
 Determine areas of overlap where you have significant strengths and areas where you are less strong.
-These weaker areas are not a reason to give up or a reason to avoid, instead these areas are where you need the input of another person or organisation to help.
-This may mean that you start to plan when you get another business partner, a new employee or when you will outsource the work to another company or freelancer.
+These weaker areas are not a reason to give up or a reason to avoid, instead, these areas are where you need the input of another person or organisation to help.
+This may mean that you start to plan when you get another business partner, a new employee, or when you will outsource the work to another company or freelancer.

-Structure of the business
+Structure of the Business

 It is important early on to decide what structure you and your business partner(s) want for the firm.
-This really boils down to partnership or limited company and there is really no right or wrong answer.
+This boils down to partnership or limited company and there is no right or wrong answer.

 In our case, we opted for the limited company approach as we have both run a limited company before and prefer this route.

-If you do decide to become a limited company, you will need to agree on the directors, shareholdings and the registered office address, then the next step will be to register the company at Companies House but you have one key step to do first!
+If you do decide to become a limited company, you will need to agree on the directors, shareholdings, and the registered office address, then the next step will be to register the company at Companies House but you have one key step to do first!

 • The ACCA’s definition of public practice work extends beyond audit and other regulated work, to incorporate all types of work generally associated with an accountancy practice, but excluding book-keeping services.

-• maintaining clients’ records in respect of payroll and employment taxes
+• maintaining clients’ records concerning payroll and employment taxes

 • maintaining basic sales tax records such as VAT.

-Business name
+Business Name

 The next step is to agree on a name for the company.
 This can be tricky but you need to decide the sort of name you want and what you want it to mean.
 Some accountancy firms have more traditional names such as XYZ & Partners; others have more quirky names and it is all down to the preference of the individuals.